lcsirmaz/entropy-rules/drules/iter4/README.md

 #### Limitations

-Only those problems are considered which gave new inequalities in iteration \#3.
+Only those instances in [drules](../drules.txt) were processed which gave new inequalities in iteration \#3.

 #### Contents